kamchatka-volcano/cmdlime/README.md

 cmake --install build
 ```

-Afterwards, you can use find_package() command to make installed library available inside your project:
+After installation, you can use the `find_package()` command to make the installed library available inside your project:
 ```
 find_package(cmdlime 0.10.0 REQUIRED)
 target_link_libraries(${PROJECT_NAME} PRIVATE cmdlime::cmdlime)